C00IHandLuke/bazelexperimental/README.md

 Found:

 Using the flags creates errors in the build.
-Throws an error saying the symbol is private and connot be imported.
+Throws an error saying the symbol is private and cannot be imported.

 The purpose of this repo is to help solve a possible issue with the experimental bazel flags from https://blog.bazel.build/2018/09/28/first-class-resolved-file.html